 While I don’t claim to have all the answers or a perfect citation record, as a teacher who is constantly learning from others, I’ve had to develop some general guidelines:

-- Communicate freely ideas in your own words.
+Communicate ideas in your own words freely.
 The specific expression of an idea is protected by copyright, but the idea itself is not.

 For example, Ray Stedman was my first pastor.
 As a baby-believer, I attended his church and read all his books.
-So much of his thought has became my thought that sometimes I don’t know when I’m quoting him or just teaching what I believe to be true.
+So much of his thought has become my thought that sometimes I don’t know when I’m quoting him or simply teaching what I believe to be true.